kanekoh/openshift-env-helper/README.md

 ## Overview

 This helps you to deploy a OpenShift Cluster on KVM using ocp4-helpernode.
-This makefile create helper node, a bootstrap, three master nodes and 2 worker nodes.
+This makefile create helper node, a bootstrap, three master nodes, 2 worker nodes and 3 ocs nodes.

 ## Architecture